fintechcalgary/FintechCalgaryWebsite/README.md

 A modern web platform for the University of Calgary's Fintech community.
 Built with Next.js, this platform facilitates event management, team collaboration, and community engagement.

+## Verify the official Fintech email on sendgrid before releasing the website

 ## 🚀 Features

 - **Event Management**